kesh-lang/kesh/examples.md

 ### Composite types

-Due to the underlying JavaScript runtime, composite types are reference types.
-Once JavaScript supports [immutable records and tuples](https://github.com/tc39/proposal-record-tuple) these will be value types by default, only becoming reference types if initialized as mutable.
+Due to the underlying ECMAScript runtime, composite types are reference types.
+Once ECMAScript supports [immutable records and tuples](https://github.com/tc39/proposal-record-tuple) these will be value types by default, only becoming reference types if initialized as mutable.

 #### Collections